ibm-cloud-docs/containers/cs_ingress_settings.md

 Expose non-default ports for the Ingress ALB.
 {: shortdesc}

-1. Edit the configuration file for the `ibm-cloud-provider-ingress-cm` configmap resource.
+1. Edit the YAML file for the `ibm-cloud-provider-ingress-cm` configmap.
   ```
   kubectl edit cm ibm-cloud-provider-ingress-cm -n kube-system
   ```